 I have grown up with mental illness.
 Not mine, my mothers.
 This week is maternal mental health week.
 A week to shout out about this topic that can be so terrifying, so challenging, yet one that is so common (1 in 5 women will suffer a maternal mental health condition and suicide is the biggest killer of women with under 1’s).

 My mum suffered postpartum psychosis at the birth of myself and my twin.
 This was nearly 36 years ago.
 An age when mental health was even less acknowledged and the experiences she suffered at that time have gone onto haunt her and her general mental health for decades.

-The facts of this were only discovered by me, aged 17,when I started A-level psychology and covering the topic of attachment, I asked about my entrance to the world.
+The facts of my birth were only discovered by me, aged 17,when I started A-level psychology and covering the topic of attachment, I asked about my entrance to the world.
 From that moment, I became my own case study.

 What I can see now is that the three children born to my parents were all impacted in some way by maternal mental health before we even knew it.
 But more specifically it gets me thinking about my experiences of mums mental health, and the vacuum of silence that engulfed us.
 A silence that was only broken, back then, by me.

 I dug around in my great hoard of letters, diary’s, poetry and stories of my youth (yes I’ve hung on to it all) and found some examples of my strength of feelings back then.
 Below is some excerpts of poetry from my angsty teen self.
 (Please note I do not publish these words as an example of a great wordsmith! )

 “I’m told she’s confused, and doesn’t mean

 But this is different